-Born in New York in 1940 to white parents, but raised in California, Dolores M. Van Rensalier was astounded to learn of her black ancestry when she was 17.
-It shook her self-identity, but she knew she had to openly honor all of her heritage.
-She couldn’t abandon those who were fighting for their civil rights.
-Ms. Van Rensalier thus set out on a healing journey of self-exploration.
-While raising two children from a previous marriage, she attended college at night while building a career in Los Angeles.
+Born in New York in 1940 to white parents, but raised in California, Dolores M. Van Rensalier was shocked over the discovery of her black ancestry when she was 17.
+It shook her self-identity, but she knew beyond a doubt she had to openly honor all of her heritage; she couldn’t abandon those who were fighting for their civil rights.
+Ms. Van Rensalier thus set out on a healing journey of discovering her hidden roots.
+While raising two children from a previous marriage, she attended college at night while building a successful career in Los Angeles.
 She ultimately graduated with a Bachelor of Arts in English from California State University in 1976.
 She also became a Certified Advanced Management Analyst (CABA) through the University of Southern California.

-Some of Ms. Van Rensalier’s other achievements include serving as the director and curator of the “Black Art Exhibition” at the City of Los Angeles Festival, which had 220,000 attendees, and the founder of the “Watts Seniors History Exhibition” at the Los Angeles City Hall Rotunda.
+Some of Ms. Van Rensalier’s other achievements include serving as the director of the “Black Art Exhibition” at the City of Los Angeles Festival, which had 220,000 attendees, and the founder of the “Watts Seniors History Exhibition” at the Los Angeles City Hall Rotunda.
 She was also the founder of the National All-American Rose Selection’s (AARS) Watts Senior Center Rose Garden, the official smallest in the nation.
-In recognition of her perseverance and dedication, she was honored with accolades such as the New Jersey State Historic Preservation Award, the New Jersey State Senate Award, the California State Legislature Commendation Award from the California State Legislature and U.S. Congressman Bill Pascrell Jr.’s Special Congressional Recognition Award, among many others.
+In recognition of her perseverance and dedication, Ms. Van Rensalier was honored with several accolades such as the New Jersey State Historic Preservation Award, the New Jersey State Senate Award, the California State Legislature Commendation Award from the entire California State Legislature and U.S. Congressman Bill Pascrell Jr.’s Special Congressional Recognition Award, among over 40 others.

-Ms. Van Rensalier, now married 10 years to Dr. John E. Warren, throughout her adult life has often said “The soul has no color; it’s the soul’s character God will judge us by.”
+Ms. Van Rensalier, now married 10 years to Dr. John E. Warren, throughout her adult life has often said, “The soul has no color; it is the soul’s character God will judge us by.”